Acetazolamide helps to reduce increased eye pressure.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Diamox® Tablets 250 mg; Amdipharm Mercury Company Limited, The electronic Medicines Compendium.
-Dated May 2012.
+Manufacturer's PIL, Acetazolamide Tablets 250 mg; Concordia International (formerly AMCo), The electronic Medicines Compendium.
+Dated September 2014.

-- Manufacturer's PIL, Diamox® SR 250 mg Capsules; Amdipharm Mercury Company Limited, The electronic Medicines Compendium.
-Dated May 2012.
+Manufacturer's PIL, Diamox® SR 250 mg Capsules; Concordia International (formerly AMCo), The electronic Medicines Compendium.
+Dated March 2015.